They say that you can lead a horse to water, but they also say that you cannot make said horse actually take a drink.

 But experience has shown that despite checking the box that tells me, “Yes, I get it about the shipping of bees,” some folks, it turns out, must not have actually read the Bee Order Policies, and they were “confused” about what to do in the case of bees arriving dead/damaged.

 Then someone decided they should file a dispute with their credit card company rather than filing a claim.
 (This is about as fraudulent as you can ask for, btw.)
-In self-defense against such behavior, there’s now a large and fairly obnoxious page of Bee Order Policies, right on the 2022 3# package bees purchase page - before you can even read the description of our beautiful bees for sale.
-We added places that require customers to initial and to sign saying that they understand how the process works, before an order will process.
+In self-defense against such behavior, we now do a fairly obnoxious amount of disclaiming, and we INSIST that you must read and understand the Bee Order Policies.
+We added places that require customers to initial and to sign saying that they understand how the process works, before an order will even process.
 I pretty much hate it.
 It’s so in-your-face.
 It’s so NOT cheery or upbeat.
 It’s not the way we like to do business, not at all.
-But it invites people to think carefully about these stated policies and to purchase from another bee supplier if they do not agree with them.
+But it does invite people to think carefully about these stated policies and to purchase from another bee supplier if they do not agree with them.

 All this leads me to wonder whether you can lead a beekeeper to information, but… cannot necessarily make them think?

 I suspect that if you’ve read this far, you will find it in your heart, and it will make sense to you, to forgive the levels to which we have had to go to get our point across.
-Here’s wishing all the best to you and your bees!
+Here’s wishing all the best to you and your bees, and thank you for making us a part of your beekeeping journey!